dmcouncil/data_works/README.md

 ### Implementation

-DataWorks exists as a layer on top of FactoryGirl.
-DataWorks assumes that you have FactoryGirl factories for each model and that they create valid objects.
-DataWorks always uses a create strategy with FactoryGirl.
+DataWorks exists as a layer on top of FactoryBot.
+DataWorks assumes that you have FactoryBot factories for each model and that they create valid objects.
+DataWorks always uses a create strategy with FactoryBot.

 ### Benefits